-Frequently-touched items like toys or manipulatives that may not be able to be cleaned often (e.g. fabrics) or at all (e.g. sand, foam, playdough, etc.) can be used, if hand hygiene is practiced before and after use.
-Carpets and rugs (e.g. in Kindergarten and StrongStart classes) can also be used.
+Some frequently touched items like toys or manipulatives may not be able to be cleaned often (e.g. fabrics) or at all (e.g. sand, foam, playdough, etc.).
+These items can continue to be used, if hand hygiene is practiced before and after use.
+Carpet and rugs can also be used.